Turhan Sultan: Regency

 Turhan Sultan, who assumed her Regency in 1651 upon the death of her mother-in law immediately raised her daily salary from 2,000 aspers a day to 3,000 aspres a day, around her neck she wore pearl seal with inscribed words Valide-I Gazi Sultan Mehmed Han (lit.
 The Mother of Warrior Sultan Mehmed Han) which was given to her when she became Valide Sultan.

-She was able to stabilize the political chaos quickly that took after the murder of Kösem Sultan, and brought the state into Peace.
-Unlike Kosem Sultan, she always would consult Ministers and Viziers for taking decisions and implementing those, for better administration and also due to her inexperience as she was only 24 years old, when she assumed the position of Regent.
-As Regent, she was frequently involved in State affairs, she headed the imperial council, took the decisions, implemented laws and signed documents, and headed the Ottoman Army especially during the Crete Campaign.
+She was able to stabilize the political chaos quickly that took place after the murder of Kösem Sultan, and brought the state into Peace.
+Unlike Kosem Sultan, she always consulted Ministers and Viziers for taking decisions and implementing those, for better administration and also due to her inexperience as she was only 24 years old, when she assumed the position of Regent.
+As Regent, she was frequently involved in State affairs, she headed the imperial council, took the decisions of the state, controlled the treasury and appointments of all statesmen and even Ulemma, implemented laws and signed documents, and headed the Ottoman Army in Military Campaign particularly during the Crete Campaign.

 Tarhuncu Ahmed Pasha, who was appointed as the Grand Vizier during the reign of Sultan Mehmed IV, worked to conquer Crete, re-establish the navy and organize the state budget.
 Tarhuncu Ahmed Pasha, who became the Grand Vizier in 1652, limited the unnecessary gifts and gratuities given in order to balance the budget.
-Tarhuncu Ahmed Pasha, who tried to reduce palace expenses and prepared the fiscal year budget in advance for the first time, was executed for various reasons (1653).
+Tarhuncu Ahmed Pasha, who tried to reduce palace expenses and prepared the fiscal year budget in advance for the first time, was executed for various reasons in 1653.

 Turhan Sultan tried to establish a strong power after Kösem Sultan’s assassination.
 She tried to use the treasury and gunpowder resources, which were limited due to the Crete Campaign, to the best level.
 The Valide Sultan, who established a wide intelligence network, was interested in every event and checked the soldiers' salaries, the progress of the campaign and even whether the shipyard was running smoothly.
 It can be said that Turhan Sultan was one of the most powerful Valide Sultans of the Ottoman Empire through her 164 letters currently in Topkapı Palace.